Klipper3d/klipper/docs/Config_Reference.md

 #   and on the toolhead (for X axis).
 These parameters have the same
 #   format as 'accel_chip' parameter.
 Only 'accel_chip' or these two
 #   parameters must be provided.
+#autocalibrate: False
+#   If set to True, Klipper will run accelerometer autocalibration before
+#   each resonance testing.
+Useful if the accelerometer(s) is/are mounted
+#   temporarily for each resonance testing to a new location and in a
+#   new orientation onto the printer.
+Default is False.
 #max_smoothing:
 #   Maximum input shaper smoothing to allow for each axis during shaper
 #   auto-calibration (with 'SHAPER_CALIBRATE' command).
 By default no